ConSol-Monitoring/histou/README.md

   - perfLabel: rta, pl

 ### Simple

 Simple templates contain a rule followed by an JSON object.
 The reason for this kind of template is, to over the user an easy way to create dashboards.
 The tradeoff is, that in the simple template it is not possible to use a template created for service1 to use on service2 if the perfLabels differ between those services.

 ### PHP

 In the PHP template you can write PHP code which will be executed when the template gets chosen.
 You just have to return a JSON string or an object of the build-in PHP dashboard.

 ## Presentation

-Here is a presentation I held about Nagflux and Histou (only in German, sorry): http://www.slideshare.net/PhilipGriesbacher/monitoring-workshop-kiel-2016-performancedaten-visualisierung-mit-grafana-influxdb
+Here is a presentation about Nagflux and Histou on [www.slideshare.net](http://www.slideshare.net/PhilipGriesbacher/monitoring-workshop-kiel-2016-performancedaten-visualisierung-mit-grafana-influxdb) (only in German, sorry)